 Setting Description Center The frequency at the center of the selected Span.
 Start The lowest frequency in the span.
 Stop The highest frequency in the span.
 Step Size Sets the increment/decrement size for Center, Start and Stop values.
 Span The difference between the start and stop frequencies.
 This is the measurement bandwidth for the general signal viewing displays.
-Dwell time (DPX display only) The amount of time the DPX sweep remains in a frequency segment collectin and updating the bitmap and traces before moving on to the next higher frequency segment.
-The minimum Dwell Time setting is 50 ms, the normal update rate frequency segment is 100 s.
-The number frequency segment and their start/stop frequencies are internally determined span, acquisition bandwidth, RBW and other parameters.
+Dwell time (DPX display only) The amount of time the DPX sweep remains in a frequency segment collecting data and updating the bitmap and traces before moving on to the next higher frequency segment.
+The minimum Dwell Time setting is 50 ms, the normal update rate for DPX computations.
+Maximum Dwell Time per frequency segment is 100 s.
+The number of frequency segments and their start/stop frequencies are internally determined based on span, acquisition bandwidth, RBW and other parameters.
 Max Span Sets the Span to the maximum value.